-Policy 1.8.3: Public policy The City shall encourage private-public cooperation and assistance in accelerating development of in-fill sites.
+Policy 1.8.3: The City shall encourage private-public cooperation and assistance in accelerating development of in-fill sites.

-Policy 1.78.4: The City shall discourage high intensity development outside the Downtown and redevelopment areas by avoiding rezoning in outlying areas of the City which permit-compete with the scale and function of the City's downtown core. commercial development or high-density residential development.
+Policy 1.8.4: The City shall discourage high intensity development outside the Downtown and redevelopment areas by avoiding rezoning in outlying areas of the City which compete with the scale and function of the City's downtown core.